 - Do prisoners grow their own food, or do they sit in confinement doing no work all day?

 How do we answer all of these questions?
 How do we get everyone in the city to agree on and be happy with the answers?
-For example, some people in the city will believe that people should work just like everyone else up until the day they die, without any form of “retirement”.
+For example, some people in the city will believe that elderly people should work just like everyone else up until the day they die, without any form of “retirement”.
 Other people will have different ideas, perhaps reducing the expected workload at a certain age, or completely eliminating work at a certain age.

 For the sake of an example calculation, let’s assume that half of the city – all of the children, all of the retired people (age 65+), all of the college students, all of the long-term sick people, all of the new mothers (for one year), etc. – get a free ride.
 We do not ask them to do any work at all because of their various situations.
 This means that only half of the population will be doing the “work” that supports the rest of the city.
-With 42 working weeks per year for each person who actually works, we now have 840 million hours of available human time to run the city (42 weeks * 40 hours a week * 500,000 able-bodied adults = 840 million hours of productive human time available).
+With 42 working weeks per year (see above) for each person who actually works, we now have 840 million hours of available human time to run the city (42 weeks * 40 hours a week * 500,000 able-bodied adults = 840 million hours of productive human time available).
 We need 940 million, so we are nearly there, which is pretty amazing.

 For the sake of a second example calculation, let’s assume that a quarter of the city – all of the young children, all of the long-term sick people, etc. – get a free ride.
 We do not ask them to do any work at all because of their various situations.
 And let’s assume that a quarter of the city – all of the retired people, all of the college students, all of the teenagers, etc. – work half time (20 hours per week for 42 weeks per year).
 This means that half of the population of our new city will be working full time, and a quarter will be working half-time, while a quarter of the population gets a completely free ride.
 With a 40-hour work week for 42 weeks a year, we now have 1,050 million hours of available human time to run the city (42 weeks * 40 hours a week * 500,000 able-bodied adults + 42 weeks * 20 hours a week * 250,000 half-time adults = 1,050 million hours).

 The second case will likely be much more palatable to people.
-It is pretty easy to understand that 2-year-old child, or a person who has had a severe stroke (and who can no longer speak or move effectively), can’t work.
+It is pretty easy to understand that a 2-year-old child, or a person who has had a severe stroke (and who can no longer speak or move effectively), can’t work.
 But the idea of a perfectly able retiree doing zero work at age 65 would likely be aggravating or infuriating to a lot of people.
 And moving the retirement age up to 75 or 80 might be completely appropriate for our new city, creating even more available hours.

 Fun fact: When the Social Security system was first enacted in the United States, the retirement age was 65, but the average lifespan in the U.S. was 61.7 years [ref].
 Therefore, not many people ever received Social Security.
 Now with the average lifespan at 79.3 [ref], nearly everyone receives Social Security as they retire around age 65, and they receive it for 15 years.
 Our new economy should likely take these changing demographics into account when determining the retirement age.